an-Iceberg/ZHAW/HS_2022/communication_competence/24_okt_2022/pitch.md

 - green energy, no carbon emissions, contribution in combatting climate change

-- unlimited resources -> ocean water
+- uses a virtually limitless resource available on this planet namely ocean water